-67. Applications for extension of validity period.
+67. Applications for extension of validity period

+CHAPTER VII

-CHAPTER VII MUNICIPAL PLANNING DECISION-MAKING STRUCTURES
+MUNICIPAL PLANNING DECISION-MAKING STRUCTURES

-- 68. Municipal planning decision-making structures in respect of applications and appeals; - 69.
-Consideration of applications; - 70.
-Establishment of a Tribunal; - 71.
-Composition of a Tribunal; - 72.
-Process for appointment of members of a Tribunal for the municipal area; - 73.
-Term of office and conditions of service of members of a Tribunal: - 74.
-Disqualification from membership of a Tribunal; - 75.
-Meetings of a Tribunal for the municipal area; - 76.
-Code of conduct for members of a Tribunal for the municipal area; - 77.
-Administrator for a Tribunal for the municipal area; - 78.
-Functioning of a Tribunal for the municipal area; - 79.
-Appeals; - 80.
-Procedure for appeals; - 81.
-Consideration of Appeals by the Appeal Authority.
+- 68. Municipal planning decision-making structures in respect of applications and appeals - 69.
+Consideration of applications - 70.
+Establishment of Tribunal - 71.
+Composition of Tribunal for municipal area - 72.
+Process for appointment of members for Tribunal for municipal area - 73.
+Term of office and conditions of service of members of Tribunal for municipal area - 74.
+Disqualification from membership of Tribunal - 75.
+Meetings of Tribunal for municipal area - 76.
+Code of conduct for members of Tribunal for municipal area - 77.
+Administrator for Tribunal for municipal area - 78.
+Functioning of Tribunal for municipal area - 79.
+Appeals - 80.
+Procedure for appeal - 81.
+Consideration by Appeal Authority

+CHAPTER VIII

-CHAPTER VIII PROVISION OF ENGINEERING SERVICES
+PROVISION OF ENGINEERING SERVICES

-- 82. Responsibility for provision of engineering services; - 83.
-Development charges and other contributions; - 84.
-Land for parks, open spaces and other uses.
+- 82. Responsibility for provision of engineering services - 83.
+Development charges and other contributions - 84.
+Land for parks, open spaces and other uses